L-2 Regularized maximum likelihood for $\beta$-model in large and sparse networks: Simulations

-Figure \ref{fig::simu-1-error} reports the simulation results. { Row 1 shows that as expected, Newton's method typically converges much faster than gradient descent.
-Row 2 shows the decaying speed of the relative error $\|\hat\beta_\lambda-\beta^*\|_2/\|\beta^*\|_2$.
-In most cases, the two methods output the same result. } The problem becomes more difficult as one travels from setting (i) to setting (iii), and the error readings from Y-axis in plots in Row 2 confirm this understanding. { Row 3 confirmed the theoretical $O(\rho_n n^2)$ computational complexity of our method.
-Another observation is that although Newton's method needs much less iterations than the gradient method, each of its iteration requires a matrix inversion.
-Overall it does not appear much faster. }
+We first evaluate the point estimation performance of our method.
+Figure \ref{fig::simu-1-error} shows the result.
+Row 1 shows that Newton's method needs fewer iterations to converge, but it has a higher per-iteration computation cost than gradient descent and consequently does not show a significant overall speed advantage.
+Row 2 shows an $n^{-1/2}$ decaying rate of the relative error in most settings.
+The difficulty of the estimation problem increases from setting (i) to setting (iii), and the error values on the y-axis of the plots in row 2 corroborate this understanding.
+Row 3 confirms that the runtime scales as $O(\rho_n n^2)$ as predicted by our theory.

-{ Next, we show simulation plots that validate our Theorem \ref{Main-theorem::asymptotic-normality}.
-We first check the intercept term.
-For this purpose, we plot the one-dimensional marginal empirical distributions of {$\hat\beta_{\lambda;1}$} under our simulation settings (i) and (vi) in Table \ref{tab::simu-1::set-up}, respectively.
-We range $n \in \{100, 400, \cdots, 6400\}$.
-The results are reported in Figure \ref{fig::simu-2::normality-pred-mean}.
-Row 1 of Figure \ref{fig::simu-2::normality-pred-mean} corresponds to dense networks, where we set a small $\lambda = 0.1$; and in row 2, we set a large $\lambda = 2n$.
-The results verify that our prediction of the intercept in Theorem \ref{Main-theorem::asymptotic-normality} is accurate.
+Next, we validate Theorem \ref{Main-theorem::asymptotic-normality}.
+This is further divided into two sub-tasks: validating the predictions about the center structure and the variance structure, respectively.
+To validate our theorem's predicted asymptotic center, we vary $n \in \{100, 400, 1600, 6400\}$ and plot the one-dimensional marginal empirical distributions of $\hat\beta_{\lambda;1}$ under settings (i) and (vi), respectively.
+Figure \ref{fig::simu-2::normality-pred-mean} shows the result.
+Row 1 of Figure \ref{fig::simu-2::normality-pred-mean} corresponds to dense networks, where we set a small $\lambda = 0.1$, while in row 2, we set a large $\lambda = 2n$ to address sparse networks.
+The result aligns well with the predicted asymptotic center in Theorem \ref{Main-theorem::asymptotic-normality}.